-Upgrading outdated technology, whether it’s your operating system or your hardware (desktop, laptop or mobile device), is critical to ensuring the maximum efficiency, security and mobility of your small business.
+Let’s Start with Technology – Upgrade outdated technology.
+Whether it’s your operating system or your hardware (desktop, laptop or mobile device), the right technology is critical to ensuring maximum efficiency, security and mobility for your business.

-I’ve read countless books and articles over the years on time management, improving organizational skills and increasing productivity.
+Build a More Organized Mousetrap – I’ve read countless books and articles over the years on time management, improving organizational skills and increasing productivity.
 Many experts recommend creating processes to help you do all of the above.
 Consider this popular business maxim: Touch items once and take action on them.
 There are numerous ways you can apply this concept to improve your organizational behavior.
 Think about your email.
 Don’t you wish there were methods to get (and keep) it under control?
 There are!
 When dealing with email, there are three basic—and immediate actions you can take: Reply to it, delete it or, if it’s not a top priority, put it in a folder to review later.

 In my business, I have four main folders for emails—and my to-do lists.
 They are: